johnflanigan/graph-coloring-via-register-allocation/README.md

 ![Multiple Basic Blocks Example - Code](images/multiple-basic-blocks-example-code.png)

+The above diagram was taken from M. Perkowski's slides [4].

 ![Multiple Basic Blocks Example - Initial](images/multiple-basic-blocks-example-initial.png)

 One of the inputs to the algorithm are the colors (registers) available, so as long as 4 colors are available to color this graph, no additional steps are necessary as the graph is 4-colorable.